elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Arena start/end commands delimiter changed to ; (from ,)

+ - Wand controls changed to new hybrid mode by default.
+   Use `/mconfig configure config wand_slots.controls.default_slotted controls_inventory` to put the default back to the old mode.

  - Wand controls menu has changed to a slotted system.
 If you have custom wands with the "tweakable" tag and you'd still like to be able to change their controls, add `slot: controls` to the wand config.